dnmfarrell/perltricks-static/content/article/controlling-insanity-by-parsing-ir-codes-with-linux--irpulses.md

 Disentangle the problem with LIRC and Linux::IRPulses.*

-Infrared remotes are one of those things where every manufacturer thinks they have the One True Way of doing it.
+Infrared remotes are one of those things where every manufacturer thinks they have the One True Way&trade; of doing it.
 You would think that there's only one or two straightforward ways to pulse a little IR light.
 Clearly, we're all wrong, because the home entertainment industry invents new ones all the time.
 That's not even counting the other sectors and hobbyist projects that come up with entirely different methods.